 Civil Rights and Amicus Clinic

-The Civil Rights Amicus Clinic is a 6-credit, one-semester* course offered once each year that allows students to work on important, interesting civil rights issues pending before state and federal appeals courts.
-The clinic is taught by faculty and staff associated with the Law School's Fred T. Korematsu Center for Law and Equality, and it will be offered during the fall of 2017 on Tuesday/Thursday 2:00-3:15 p.m.
+The Civil Rights Amicus Clinic is a 6-credit, one-semester* course that allows students to work on important, interesting civil rights issues pending before state and federal appeals courts.
+The clinic is taught by faculty and staff associated with the Law School's Fred T. Korematsu Center for Law and Equality.

 In past years, clinic students have worked on a wide range of issues.
 For example, they have drafted briefs challenging Arizona's ethnic studies ban (Arizona federal district court and Ninth Circuit); fighting bias in closing argument (Ninth Circuit) and the application of the death penalty (Washington Supreme Court); and arguing the need for diversity on medical school faculties (U.S. Supreme Court).
 The clinic is taught by faculty associated with the Law School's Fred T. Korematsu Center for Law and Equality.
 This fall, the clinic will be taught by Professors Bob Chang and Lorraine Bannai, along with Korematsu Center staff attorneys Melissa Lee and Jessica Levin.